holochain/docs-pages/src/install.md

 When prompted, select the UI framework you prefer.

-When the project setup completes the following commands to run the Holochain app:
+When the project setup completes, type the following commands to run the Holochain app:

 ```
 cd forum